-The two buildings currently provide 3,200 m2 in floor area and therefore have the capacity to make a considerable contribution to local heritage regeneration and to the growth of the wider creative economy in the Highlands.
-We can’t wait to complete our first major creative hub in the Highlands, building a central home for collaboration, production and opportunity.
+The two buildings provide 3,200 m2 in floor area and have the capacity to make a considerable contribution to local heritage regeneration, and to the growth of the wider creative economy in The Highlands.
+We look forward to welcoming everyone to the first major creative hub in The Highlands, building a central home for collaboration, production and opportunity.

-Inverness Creative Academy is breathing new life into the former Inverness Royal Academy buildings in Inverness.
-Throughout the project, we have been exploring the history behind these incredible buildings, and have discovered a few artefacts along the way.
+Inverness Creative Academy has brought new life to the former Inverness Royal Academy Midmills buildings.
+Throughout the project, Wasps has been exploring the history behind these incredible buildings, and have discovered a few artefacts along the way.
 Read, watch and listen to find out more:

-As part of the project, we have also been working to inform, educate and inspire people of all ages about the history on their doorstep.
-Find out about the activity we have been delivering in the community:
+As part of the project, Wasps has been working to inform, educate and inspire people of all ages about the history on their doorstep.
+Find out about the activity Wasps has been delivering in the community:

 Wasps’ revenue covers our core costs and enables us to provide artists and makers with workspaces at rents which they can afford.
-However, we are dependent on funding and donations to enable all of our capital developments in the first instance.
-Donations to Inverness Creative Academy will help us to complete Phase 2, support creative talent in the Highlands and invest in the future of Inverness’ built heritage and creative economy.
+However, as a charity Wasps is dependent on funding and donations to enable all of its capital developments in the first instance.
+Donations to Inverness Creative Academy have been vital to the completion of Phase 2, and go towards supporting the creative talent in The Highlands and investing in the future of Inverness’ built heritage and creative economy.

-If you would like to find out more about supporting the transformation of Midmills, please contact Claire English, Wasps Funding and Partnerships Manager on 0141 553 5890 or email email@example.com.
+If you would like to find out more about supporting the transformation of Midmills, please contact Wasps’ Funding and Partnerships Manager Edward White on 0141 553 5890 or email Edward.White@waspsstudios.org.uk.

-There are a number of options to acknowledge your support within the development.
-You can also donate securely with PayPal Giving Fund using the button below:
+There are a number of options to acknowledge your support of the development.
+You can donate securely with PayPal Giving Fund using the button below: